Room on the Broom…Halloween Speech Therapy Ideas for Toddlers

 - Receptive language by following simple and more complex directions

-Each of these are prerequisite skills for talking.
+Each of these is prerequisite skill for talking.
 Sometimes we forget about just how important these skills are for late talkers.
 You can find out more great ideas for working on these areas in my new therapy manual Let’s Talk About Talking.
 Pre-order your copy now!

 Get the book on Amazon with this link: